pcyyyy/GroupBNA/README.md

 # GroupBNA
-Group-adaptive Brain Network Augmentation method
+This is the score code for the paper "Adaptive Brain Network Augmentation based on Group-aware Graph Learning".